Subject-314159/map-tag-gps/README.md

 # Map tag GPS

 Do you also get frustrated that you have to travel long distances and continuously check the map where you are and where you need to go?

-This mod is the solution for you!
+Then this mod is the solution for you!

+# How to use

 Set your destination in just a few clicks:

--   Grab the GPS tool from the quick bar or with `SHIFT + ALT + G`
+-   Grab the Map Tag tool from the quick bar or with `SHIFT + ALT + G`
 -   Set your destination
     -   Click on the map to set a temporary tag `'gps-destination'` (configurable)
-    -   Or click on any tag in the pop-up that comes with the GPS tool
+    -   Or click on any tag in the pop-up that comes with the Map Tag tool
 -   An arrow will guide you to your destination

+#What it does

 In the GPS tool pop-up the active destinations are marked, clicking on one of the destinations cancels the navigation.
 At the same time there is a button available to cancel all active destinations at once.